letsdothis2003/AI-Generated-Image-Detector/Readme.md

 # Haven't thought of a creative name for this yet!

+Developers: Fahim Tanvir and Ahmed Ali

 During covid, I got interested into deepfakes or images manipulated by artificial intelligence as they looked uncanny.
 Around fall of 2025, this interest got further developed as I learned more about digital image processing and also other security issues regarding ai-generated content.
-Me and my friedn Ahmed Ali have been creating a system to detect such stuff.

 ## Overview